Last updated on May 31st, 2023 at 03:25 pm.

 - 20th January

 It is important to note that the amount of Spanish tax on rental income you pay as a non-resident is dependent on the country in which you are currently fiscal resident and not your nationality.
 There have been cases, for example, where British nationals have moved to a country outside the EEC.
 Consequently, their Spanish property is subject to heavier taxes.
-Furthermore, it is essential to keep abreast of developments regarding Brexit.
 To ensure you have a clear understanding of the potential changes, contact your solicitor.

 You can visit this article for more information.